tchere/Computational-Physics/README.md

 ## 📚 Objective

-To equip us with practical computational tools for solving physical problems, including numerical methods for ODEs and PDEs, and advanced techniques like exact diagonalization and Monte Carlo methods for quantum many-body systems.
+To equip us with practical computational tools for solving physical problems, including numerical methods for ODEs and PDEs, and advanced techniques like exact diagonalization for quantum many-body systems.

 ## 🧠 What I have learned